 The main reason is that Gothenburg is quite underrated place in Sweden.
 The truth is that most of the tourists visiting this country choose Stockholm as a city break destination and Gothenburg with its archipelago is just too far away for a day trip.

-Another thing is that previously the islands were closed off to all non-Swedes because during the Second World War artillery positions and coastal defences were constructed there.
-This restriction remaining in force until as late as 1997 and only since then it’s possible for foreign tourists to visit the archipelago too.
+Another thing is that previously the islands were closed off to all non-Swedes because during the Second World War artillery positions and coastal defenses were constructed there.
+This restriction remaining in force until as late as 1997 and only since then, it’s possible for foreign tourists to visit the archipelago too.

-1. Styrsö – the main island of southern archipelago with post office, school, shops, guesthouses and restaurants.
+1. Styrsö – the main island of the Southern Gothenburg Archipelago with the post office, school, shops, guesthouses, and restaurants.

 2. Brännö – an island famous for its traditional summer dances and child-friendly beach.

 3. Vrångö – the southernmost inhabited island with a large marina, scenic viewpoints, beautiful sandy beaches, and two nature hiking trails.